 - Recent developments have heightened uncertainty in the worldwide market, resulting in a drop in new smartphone sales.

 Samsung is the most profitable tech company and one of the most valuable brands in the world today.
 It has sparked in terms of creativity, and instead of meeting societal requirements, they have begun to generate new ones.
 With 150, 000 employees worldwide, it is one of the world’s largest corporations.
 Samsung’s marketing strategy is an excellent example of how to advance and improve as a marketer.
 The films from the campaigns can also be shared, giving Samsung more visibility outside of its usual marketing platforms.
-Samsung is also known for its excellent customer care. organization
+Samsung is also known for its excellent customer care services.

 Want to know more about Digital Marketing?
 Attend our free online masterclass hosted by Karan Shah founder, and CEO of IIDE to upskill yourself digitally.
 Also, do visit our other blogs for similar Case Studies.

-Thank you for reading this case study we will be delighted to hear your thoughts and opinions in the comment section also share this blog with your friends and family.
+Thank you for reading this case study we will be delighted to hear your thoughts and opinions in the comment section and also share this blog with your friends and family.